asmeta/asmeta/README.md

 # asmeta
-amseta main repository with code and examples
+asmeta main repository with code and examples